Welcome To Furness Economic Development Forum

-FEDF’s flagship scheme to strengthen supply chains and transform skills is funded by Coastal Communities Fund via direct grant from DCLG to Barrow Borough Council.
+FEDF’s flagship schemes are to deliver proposals to strengthen supply chains and transform skills is funded by Coastal Communities Fund via direct grant from DCLG to Barrow Borough Council.
 Through the Fund businesses and individuals are offered support through work-streams which include:

 • CONTRACT PIPELINES AWARENESS RAISING enabling your businesses to easily access information on active and upcoming pipeline of contracts,the packages of work involved and minimum requirements for pre-qualification to tender for work.